ArjunPesaru/DS5220_project/README.md

 ---

 ### Step 2: Install Required Libraries
 Ensure you have Python installed (preferably version 3.8 or above).
-Then, install the required Python libraries by running:
+Then, install the required Python libraries by running
 ```bash
 pip install -r requirements.txt
 ```